yrzgithub/Repair-Brain-PC-3.0/README.md

 ## How to use?

     * Run the app_setup.exe file to install the app.
-(Ignore this step in case of using python)
+(Ignore this step in case of using python or zip file)
     * Click on "repair_brain_gui_2.0.exe" or "repair_brain_gui_2.0.pyw" file.
     * In the app, right-click -> Settings -> run on start.
     * Create shortcut for .exe or .pyw file.